 4.)
-Humans and jaguars are their primary predators.
+Humans, jaguars, and larger caimans are their primary predators.

 But wait, there’s more on the caiman!

-6.)
-The caiman is a solitary creature that only comes together with others during the mating season; which is just after the dry season.
+7.)
+The caiman is a solitary creature that only comes together with others during the mating season; which is just after the dry season

-A caiman not only has to look out for predators, it also has to look out for other caimans.
-That’s right… They’re cannibals!
+Caimans not only have to look out for other predators, they also have to look out for other caimans.
+That’s right, they’re cannibals!

-9.)
+10.)
 Females lay up to 65 eggs in a 5 foot wide mound she builds.
 When the eggs hatch she will tend to her young for a short time.
-See the video below.